Leesinguide/Leesinguide/README.md

-It is a guide for Lee Sin *league of legends*.
+It is a guide for Lee Sin.
 I will explain/describe optimal play/build/technique.